jtnystrom/Discount/README.md

 ### Compiling Discount

 To compile the software, the SBT build tool (https://www.scala-sbt.org/) is needed.
-We recommend compiling on JDK 8.
-Discount is by default compiled for Scala 2.11.
+Although JDK 11 can be used, for maximum compatibility, we recommend compiling on JDK 8.
+Discount is by default compiled for Scala 2.12/Spark 3.1.
-(You can compile for Scala 2.12 by editing build.sbt and the various run scripts.)
+(You can use Scala 2.11 and Spark 2.4.x by editing build.sbt and the various run scripts according to the comments in those files.)

-The command `sbt assembly` will compile the software and produce the necessary jar file in target/scala-2.11/Discount-assembly-x.x.x.jar.
+The command `sbt assembly` will compile the software and produce the necessary jar file in target/scala-2.12/Discount-assembly-x.x.x.jar.
 This will be a "fat" jar that also contains some necessary dependencies.
 You do not need to install Scala manually, as sbt will handle this for you.

 ### Citation